Theoretical analysis and numerical solution to a vector equation $Ax-\|x\|_1x=b$: Introduction

-We propose a framework for the numerical treatment of the vector equation \eqref{eq:nonlinear}.
-In particular, we observe that equation \eqref{eq:nonlinear} has a solution $x=(A-\mu_xI)^{-1}b$, where $\mu_x$ satisfies $\mu_x=\|(A-\mu_x I)^{-1}b\|_1$, from which we deduce a function $f(\mu)=\|(A-\mu I)^{-1}b\|_1$ and $\mu_x$ is a fixed point of $f(\mu )$.
-The existence and uniqueness of a solution to equation \eqref{eq:nonlinear} can be obtained in terms of the existence of a fixed point of function {$f(\mu)$}.
-On the other hand, when the coefficient matrices of equation \eqref{eq:nonlinear} are of infinite size, two fixed-point iterations are proposed for the numerical treatment of the required solution \cite{arxiv_jie}.
-Instead of adjusting the fixed-point iterations to the finite-dimensional case, we propose new iterations, including a relaxed fixed-point iteration and Newton iteration, to find a fixed point $\mu_x$ of function $f(\mu)$, followed by setting the solution of equation \eqref{eq:nonlinear} to $x=(A-\mu_xI)^{-1}b$.
+We propose a framework for the numerical treatment of the finite-dimensional vector equation \eqref{eq:equation1}.
+In particular, we observe that equation \eqref{eq:equation1} has a solution $x=(A-\mu_xI)^{-1}b$, where the matrix $A$ is a finite Toeplitz $M$-matrix, $\mu_x$ satisfies $\mu_x=\|(A-\mu_x I)^{-1}b\|_1$, from which we deduce a function $f(\mu)=\|(A-\mu I)^{-1}b\|_1$ and $\mu_x$ is a fixed point of $f(\mu )$.
+The existence and uniqueness of a solution to equation \eqref{eq:equation1} can be obtained in terms of the existence of a fixed point of the function {$f(\mu)$}.
+On the other hand, when the coefficient matrices of equation \eqref{eq:equation1} are of infinite size, two fixed-point iterations are proposed for the numerical treatment of the required solution \cite{arxiv_jie}.
+Instead of adjusting the fixed-point iterations to the finite-dimensional case, we propose new iterations, including a relaxed fixed-point iteration and Newton's iteration, to find a fixed point $\mu_x$ of $f(\mu)$, followed by setting the solution of equation \eqref{eq:equation1} to $x=(A-\mu_xI)^{-1}b$.
 Moreover, we show that a structure-preserving doubling algorithm can be applied, and the convergence is at least linear with rate 1/2.
-Finally, we provide an upper perturbation bound to the solution.
+Finally, we provide an upper perturbation bound for the solution.

 This paper is organized as follows.
-In the rest of this section, we recall some definitions and key properties related to infinite quasi-Toeplitz $M$-matrices.
-In Section 2 we show how equation \eqref{eq:nonlinear} is obtained, followed by a proof of the existence and uniqueness of the solution of interest.
+In the rest of this section, we recall some definitions and key properties related to semi-infinite quasi-Toeplitz $M$-matrices.
+In Section 2 we show how equation \eqref{eq:equation1} is obtained, followed by a proof of the existence and uniqueness of the solution of interest.
 In Section 3, we propose algorithms designed to compute the required solution, and in Section 4, we give an upper perturbation bound of the solution, concerning perturbations in the coefficient matrix $A$ and the vector $b$.
 Finally, in Section 5, we demonstrate the effectiveness of the proposed algorithms through numerical experiments.